jameswangdr/dashi/README.md

 -------------------------------------------
 #### What is Dashi?

-- Dashi is

-Dashi is an online news and social networking site where people communicate in short messages called dashi(tweets).
+- Dashi is an online news and social networking site where people communicate in short messages called dashi(tweets).
 Dashing(Tweeting) is posting short messages for anyone who uses (Dashi)Twitter, with the hope that your messages are useful and interesting to someone in your audience.
 Another description of (Dashi)Twitter and (dashing)tweeting might be microblogging.
 -------------------------------------------

 #### Technologies Stack (MERN)